rcl-ssl/docs/api/introduction.md

 The **RCL Public API** provides REST API services to:

-- Get SSL/TLS certificates from an **RCL Portal** user's subscription
+- Get SSL/TLS certificates from a user's subscription in the **RCL Portal**
 - Renew SSL/TLS certificates that are about to expire

 ## Primary Usage